STUDENT MENTORS

 Student-to-student mentorship strengthens both mentor and mentee—boosting skills, deepening engagement, and creating a welcoming, inclusive environment for all riders.
 This program reinforces the values of teamwork, perseverance, and community that define Georgia Cycling.

-• Must be enrolled as an 8th, 9th, 10th, 11th, or 12th grader during the 2024-2025 academic year
+Must be enrolled as an 7th, 8th, 9th, 10th, 11th, or 12th grader during the 2025-2026 academic year

-• Must have participated in the 2024 TeamMTB season (race series participation is not required)
+Must have participated in the 2025 TeamMTB season (race series participation is not required)

-• Successfully complete two online training courses:
+Student Mentor then successfully completes two online training courses:

-• Student Leadership: Leading Others
+Student Leadership: Leading Others

-• Concussion for Students
+Concussion for Students

 INTERESTED IN BECOMING A MENTOR?

-If you participated in the 2024 TeamMTB season and are interested in becoming a Trail Rangers Student Mentor, reach out to the Program Lead for your local Trail Rangers program.
+If you participated in the 2025 TeamMTB season and are interested in becoming a Trail Rangers Student Mentor, reach out to the Program Lead for your local Trail Rangers program.
 You can find a map of all of our programs here.

 The Program Lead will walk you through the steps to becoming certified as a student mentor.
 Pro tip: you should approach your conversation with the Trail Rangers Program Lead as if you were applying for a summer job.
 Not sure what that means?
 That’s ok.
 Talk with your parents or one of your TeamMTB coaches as they will be happy to walk you through how to put your best foot forward.